Skip to content

 B.S.
 Civil Engineering, Oregon State University (1991)

-Dissertation: Visualization, Communication, and Copresence: Using Building Information Models in Virtual Worlds
+Dissertation: Visualization, Communication, and Copresence: Using Building Information Models in Virtual Worlds.
+Chair: Carrie Sturts Dossick.

 Currently: Associate Professor, Department of Construction Management, Roger Williams University